-NFTS students enjoyed their seventh consecutive Cinéfondation selection at this year’s Cannes film festival with graduation animation Inanimate– this means that NFTS had had the most Cinéfondation selections of any film school
+NFTS students enjoyed their seventh consecutive Cinéfondation selection at the 2018 Cannes film festival with graduation animation Inanimate– this means that NFTS had had the most Cinéfondation selections of any film school

-NFTS graduates, Dario Marianelli and Rob Lane have been nominated at this year’s Ivor Novello Awards, for ‘Best Original Film Score’ and ‘Best Television Soundtrack’ respectively
+NFTS graduates, Dario Marianelli and Rob Lane were been nominated at this year’s Ivor Novello Awards, for ‘Best Original Film Score’ and ‘Best Television Soundtrack’ respectively

 NFTS alumna Emily Morgan won the BAFTA for Outstanding Debut Producer, Director or Writer for I Am Not A Witch.
-She was one of 10 graduates to receive nominations at this year’s film BAFTAs
+She was one of 10 graduates to receive nominations at the 2018 film BAFTAs